-Predatory Rent-a-Bank Lending in Arizona February 2022
+Predatory Rent-a-Bank Lending in Florida February 2022

-Arizona law limits interest rates to protect its residents from predatory lending.
-Under Arizona law a two-year \$2,000 loan is limited to 41% APR.
+Florida law limits interest rates to protect its residents from predatory lending.
+Under Florida law a two-year \$2,000 loan is limited to 31% APR.

-But FDIC-supervised banks are fronting for high-cost lenders to help them evade Arizona law and make loans over 100% that are illegal in Arizona.
+But FDIC-supervised banks are fronting for high-cost lenders to help them evade Florida law and make loans over 100% that are illegal in Florida.
 Banks are exempt from state rate caps, and a few rogue banks are helping predatory lenders disguise their loans as bank loans so they can charge triple-digit interest rates.
 Predatory rent-a-bank lending hurts consumers and disabled veterans.

-These installment lenders are now using rent-a-bank schemes to evade Arizona law:
+These installment lenders are now using rent-a-bank schemes to evade Florida law:

-- Elevate's Rise uses FinWise Bank or CC Bank, both of Utah, to make \$500 to \$5,000 loans with APRs of 99% to 149%. - Enova, which operates the CashNetUSA payday loan stores, uses NetCredit to make installment loans of \$1,000 to \$10,000 with APRs up to 100% through Republic Bank & Trust of Kentucky. - OppLoans (aka OppFi) makes \$500 to \$4,000 loans at 160% APR through FinWise Bank, First Electronic Bank of Utah, or CC Bank.
+- EasyPay Finance uses TAB Bank to offer loans at 130% to 189% through pet stores, auto mechanics and furniture stores. - Elevate's Rise uses FinWise Bank or CC Bank, both of Utah, to make \$500 to \$5,000 loans with APRs of 99% to 149%. - Enova, which operates the CashNetUSA payday loan stores, uses NetCredit to make installment loans of \$1,000 to \$10,000 with APRs up to 100% through Republic Bank & Trust of Kentucky.

-Arizona Maximum APR & Rent-a-Bank Loan Rates
+Florida Maximum APR & Rent-a-Bank Loan Rates

-- Personify Financial makes \$500 to \$15,000 loans with APRs as high as 189% through First Electronic Bank. - Axcess Financial, which runs the Check 'n Go payday loan stores, offers the Xact installment loan through Capital Community Bank at 145% to 225% APR.
+- OppLoans (aka OppFi) makes \$500 to \$4,000 loans at 160% APR through FinWise Bank, First Electronic Bank of Utah, or CC Bank. - Personify Financial makes \$500 to \$15,000 loans with APRs as high as 189% through First Electronic Bank. - Axcess Financial, which runs the Check 'n Go payday loan stores, offers the Xact installment loan through Capital Community Bank at 145% to 225% APR.